 Maybe your yard does not offer enough room to plant everything you would like, or perhaps you are using containers to dress up your porch, patio, or deck.
-Either way, container gardening is a fun and an easy way to create beautiful and of course edible plants and flowers for yourself and your family.
+Either way, container gardening is a fun and an easy way to grow beautiful flowers and edible plants to enjoy.

 Container Gardening 101

-- Use clean diapers in the bottom of your pots and hanging baskets to help hold in moisture.
-Containers dry out much faster than ground plantings.
+Hanging planters dry out much faster than ground plantings.
+Use a plastic liner and a soil mix that retains water to help keep the soil moist.
+You can also use clean diapers in the bottom of your pots and hanging baskets to help hold in moisture.
 Just open the diaper, lay with inside facing up, then add soil.

-- Go vertical by stacking planters, hanging baskets, and using window boxes to maximize your space.
+Create a vertical container garden by stacking planters, hanging baskets, and using window boxes to maximize your space.